 Welcome to a course in the statistical package Stata.
 The course is aimed at PhD. candidates, Post Doctors and Researchers in Medical Statistics and Epidemiology in general.

-Stata is statistical software for data science and an alternative to packages like SPSS, R or SAS.
-The buzzwords: "Obtain and manipulate data.
+Stata is a statistical software for data analyses and an alternative to packages like SPSS, R or SAS.
+The buzzwords: "Obtain and manage data.
 Explore.
 Visualize.
 Model.
 Make inferences.”

-The course is“open” and participants can attend those parts of the course that are of most interest.
-The upside of this is that there is no fee, no attendance sheets and no exam!
-The downside is that the course will not give any credits in the Ph.d. program.
+The course is open to everyone and participants can attend those parts of the course that are of most interest.
+The upside of this is that there is no fee, no attendance sheet and no exam!
+The downside is that the course will not give any credits in the Ph.D. program.